salahineo/Stuart-School/README.md

 ### Notes

-You will be asked for credentials if you navigate the 'student', 'teacher', or 'parent' pages.
+You will be asked for credentials if you navigate the `student`, `teacher`, or `parent` pages.
 So use this name to redirect to the page

 - For Example:
-  - To go to student page, you should type the word 'student' in the username and password fields
+  - To go to student page, you should type the word `student` in the username and password fields
-  - To go to teacher page, you should type the word 'teacher' in the username and password fields
+  - To go to teacher page, you should type the word `teacher` in the username and password fields

+> You can access these pages directly from the `pages` folder

 ### Demo